We want to make skin care and the treatment of lesions, moles and skin cancers easy, affordable and worry-free for all New Zealanders.

 Dermoscopy Nurse/Skin Cancer Detection

-Kim is a Registered Nurse with over 20 years experience including seven years as a Dermoscopist specialising in skin cancer and melanoma.
+Kim is a Registered nurse with over 25 years practical experience including ten years experience as a Dermoscopist specialising in skin cancer and melanoma detection.
+Kim has completed an Advanced level certificate and is currently completing her Diploma in Dermoscopy through HealthCert.

-With an avid interest in the outdoors, particularly ocean related activities, Kim is acutely aware of the harmful effects of the sun’s UV rays and the importance of sun protection to prevent skin cancer.
+With an avid interest in the outdoors and ocean related activities, Kim is acutely aware of the harmful effects of the sun’s UV rays and the importance of sun protection to prevent skin cancer.
 Her passion is to reduce the risk of skin cancer by educating and empowering her patients with best practice sun protection and the early detection of skin cancer.

 Dr. Mark Gittos